-In Collaborative Practice - also known as Collaborative Law, Collaborative Process, and Collaborative Divorce - both parties to a dispute are represented by collaborative attorneys, whose aim is to support the parties in finding well-informed, workable, and mutually agreeable solutions without going to court.
-Depending on the clients' needs, other collaborative professionals such as mental health professionals (serving as coaches and/or child specialists) and financial professionals may join the collaborative team to support the parties in reaching settlement.
+In Collaborative Practice - also known as Collaborative Law, Collaborative Process, and Collaborative Divorce - each spouse is represented by his or her own collaborative attorney, whose aim is to settle the case outside of court support by finding well-informed, workable, and mutually agreeable solutions.
 Our collaborative practice supports clients in navigating divorce, custody disputes, pre-marital agreements, post-marital agreements, and other family law matters.
+Depending on the clients' needs, other collaborative professionals such as mental health professionals (serving as coaches and/or child specialists) and financial professionals may also join the collaborative team to support the parties in reaching settlement.

 If you would like to schedule an appointment or learn more about Collaborative Practice, please contact us.